awsdocs/amazon-workdocs-administration-guide/doc_source/manage-sites.md

 1. Next to **Recovery bin retention**, choose **Change**\.

-1. Type the number of days to retain files in the recovery bin, and choose **Save**\.
+1. Enter the number of days to retain files in the recovery bin, and choose **Save**\.
 **Note**
 The default retention period is 60 days\.
-This can be changed to 0–365 days\.
+You can use a period of 0–365 days\.

-You can restore user files from the recovery bin before they are permanently deleted\.
+Administrators can restore user files from the recovery bin before Amazon WorkDocs deletes them permanently\.

 **To restore a user's file**